bdevos/appjeniksaan-site/src/content/linked/web-platform-status.md

 pubDate: 2024-05-20 07:11
 ---

-A really great overview of new APIs and features becoming available on the web.
-This site deserves to be visited every once in a while so you can discover something new.
+A great overview of new APIs and features becoming available on the web.
+This site deserves a visit every once in a while to discover what is new.